w3f/Grants-Program/applications/vera_defi.md

 Please provide the following:
   * A brief description of the project.

-Vera DeFi is a key component of Vera Protocol, a larger vision to build an open protocol that enables the peer-to-peer lending, borrowing and exchange of physical assets on the blockchain by leveraging hash signatures of object scan,  NFC smart tags and decentralized oracles.
-As a Substrate-based lending application, Vera DeFi smart contracts will manage unique asset identities, interest, and payment, enabling users to loan assets for token payout.
+Vera DeFi is a key component of Vera Protocol, a larger vision to build an open protocol that enables the  lending, borrowing and exchange of both Digital and physical assets on the blockchain by leveraging hash signatures of object scan,  NFC smart tags and decentralized oracles.
+As a Substrate-based  application, Vera DeFi smart contracts will manage unique asset identities, interest, and payment, enabling users to loan assets for token payout.

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.

   Core Smart contract components will be developed in Ink on substrate.
 We will research integrating oracles like paralink.
   * An indication of why your team is interested in creating this project.

-  Like how Bitcoin and Ethereum have enabled trustless peer-to-peer payments of digital assets between strangers, our vision is to enable the trustless retail or exchange of physical goods and assets between strangers without reliance on a centralized marketplace.
-In light of recent censorships taken by Big Tech oligopolies, our mission is to be an alternative platform for decentralized, censorship-resistant digital commerce and DeFi applications for real-world assets and physical consumer goods.
+  Like how Bitcoin and Ethereum have enabled trustless decentralized payments of digital assets between strangers, our vision is to enable the trustless retail or exchange of physical goods and assets between strangers without reliance on a centralized marketplace.
+In light of recent censorships taken by Big Tech oligopolies, our mission is to be an alternative platform for decentralized, censorship-resistant digital commerce and DeFi applications both for digital and real-world assets and physical consumer goods.
 The Vera team looks forward to working closely with its community to build an ecosystem that empowers and rewards entrepreneurs, inventors, and producers of consumer goods and protect the fundamental human right to buy, sell, or trade property we create and own.

 ### Project Details